kanekop/another-hour-gen2-Claude/README.md

 # Another Hour Clock

 Another Hour Clock is a unique web-based application that redefines your perception of time.
-It primarily features a conceptual clock operating on a 23-hour day, achieved by running time slightly faster and incorporating an "Another Hour" (AH) period (the real-time 23rd hour).
-This project also includes an advanced World Clock, AH-aware time tools (Stopwatch, Timer), and an Admin Panel for configuration.
-The entire site defaults to a light theme, with the main clock page visually transitioning to a dark theme during its AH period.
+It operates on a unified "Another Hour" (AH) time scale where time runs approximately 4.17% faster than real time (1 AH second = 23/24 real seconds, or approximately 0.95833 real seconds).
+This effectively fits a standard 24-hour day into a conceptual 23-AH-hour day.
+The main clock features a special "Another Hour" period during the real-time 23rd hour.
+The project includes an advanced World Clock, Stopwatch, Timer (all AH-aware and using this unified scale), and an Admin Panel for configuration.

 ## Table of Contents